 A warm shower or short walk will increase the production of serotonin (the anxiety-healing hormone).

-- Walk at lunch.
-Keep a five-pound weight at work and do some lifts.
+Walk at lunch.
+Keep a 5-pound weight at work and do some lifts.
 Learn five easy yoga stretches to get your blood flowing.

 Love: “Intimacy is not a luxury.
 After 40 years of mind-body research, Dr. [Dean] Ornish [at the Preventive Medicine Research Institute in Sausalito, Calif.] believes it is critical for our well-being,” Hall said.

 Schedule lunch with a friend once a week.
 "Start a group at work.
 A walking club or book club will create more community in your life," she said.